Sava River Bridge, Serbia

 Construction of the Ada Bridge

-The main span is being built without any temporary supports.
-The back span and pylon will be linked to each other through a pier table after construction has been completed.
-The side and main spans are being constructed simultaneously.
+The main span was built without any temporary supports.
+The back span and pylon were linked to each other through a pier table after construction was completed.
+The side and main spans were constructed simultaneously.

 The construction work was initiated in April 2009.
 Steel fabrication was carried out in China in June 2009.
 Piling works were completed in July 2009.